 - Xibo for Android FAQ's

 - External SD card not listed when running Banana-Pi

 - HTML5 Video

 - Using Portrait Displays

 webOS Firmware Guide

-When using the Xibo for webOS player it is important to make sure your devices are running the latest firmware, to ensure that all security and performance improvements are up to date.
-You can check the recommended firmware version of your webOS devices by going to this link.
+It is important to make sure your webOS devices are running the latest firmware to ensure that all security and performance improvements are up to date.
+You can check the recommended firmware version of your webOS devices by clicking this link.

-Once you know the firmware version that is recommended for your hardware, you can compare this to the currently installed version.
+Once you know the firmware version recommended for your hardware, you can compare this to the currently installed version.
 This information can be found in two locations:

 Press the Home button on your remote to reveal the webOS dashboard.
 You will see the currently installed firmware version listed in brackets, under the

 Press the Settings cog button on your remote control to open the Settings window on the left hand side of the screen.
 Choose the